 The length of this visa usually aligns with the length of your contract but has a maximum of 4 years, the same as the EU Blue Card.
 If your contract is for two years, your visa will also be for two years, although renewal is possible.

 Holders of German employment visas can get the Permanent Residence Permit after 4 years of residing in Germany.

-For vocational professionals no such approval is needed, consequently, they have higher chances to receive this type of visa.
+For vocational professionals, no approval is needed; consequently, they have a higher chance of receiving this type of visa.

-The main requirement is your qualifications, whatever it is a high degree or vocational certificate.
+The main requirement is your qualifications, whether it’s a high degree or vocational certificate.
 Luckily, there is no minimum salary requirement, which makes it simpler for an employer to find workers from abroad and simpler for you to find a job.

 Same as the EU Blue card, the candidate must present a signed work contract with the German company.
 Application for both visas is made from Germany in the Immigration office of your town if you are still here or from abroad in the German embassy.

 When you own a car in Germany, you need to regularly pay taxes on it.
 The amount is different for each vehicle and has to be calculated individually.
 There are various factors influencing the annual...